-First, let’s once again pay tribute to the great and ever-expanding segment of mobile games.
-It has long overtaken PCs and consoles, which will not be able to catch up with it even if they join forces: the 55% share speaks for itself.
+First, let’s once again give credit to the large and ever-expanding segment of mobile games.
+It has long overtaken PCs and consoles, which will not be able to catch up with it even if they merge – a share of 50% speaks for itself.

 Almost every person today has a smartphone, which means there is open and hassle-free access to millions of games.
 Making mobile games is faster and less expensive than developing large titles for consoles and PCs, and the mobile audience is much broader and more supportive of even the simplest and seemingly primitive hyper casual games.
 But there is one but.

 You are not the only person who has noticed all this.

 The huge boom in mobile games has made their development a tidbit for many who want to hit the big jackpot as quickly as possible.
 This has created fierce competition and a market glut with nearly identical entertainment products that attempt unsuccessfully to replicate the most successful pioneers of various genres.

 Seeing that they are offered more than they ask, the players have become much more demanding and capricious.
 Now they are ready to make a verdict on the game for the first 10 seconds of gameplay, and it can no longer be changed.

 Without understanding what players need, you can create dozens of games one after another and spend huge budgets, but none of them will bring you the desired results.
 Disillusioned with mobile development, you simply walk away, leaving your competitors to celebrate.